-Print zine Little Joe is the queer cinema bible – and would no doubt revel in such a sacrilegious accolade.
-A sense of mischief runs through its pages, whether in the form of erotic stills from long-lost gay movies, the platforming of marginalised filmmakers, or the rebellious act of challenging cinema's heteronormative status quo.
+Print zine Little Joe is the queer cinema bible—and would no doubt revel in such a sacrilegious accolade.
+A sense of mischief runs through its pages, whether in the form of erotic stills from long-lost gay movies, the platforming of marginalized filmmakers, or the rebellious act of challenging cinema's heteronormative status quo.

-To delve into Sam's motivations for starting Little Joe, we asked him about why it's necessary, or even just compelling, to continue to map and remap cinema's illustrious queer history.
-It's a potted history, and one that dips proverbially "in" and "out" of the closet – which is to say that, while some films are overtly LGBT, others have the potential to be read that way.
+In an effort to delve into Sam's motivations for starting Little Joe, we asked him about why it's necessary, or even just compelling, to continue to map and remap cinema's illustrious queer history.
+It's a potted history, and one that dips proverbially "in" and "out" of the closet—which is to say that, while some films are overtly LGBT, others have the potential to be read that way.
 Here, Sam shares some insight into how we can learn to read them.

 VICE: When did you first have the idea for Little Joe?

 Sam Ashby: I was watching Andy Warhol and Paul Morrissey's Flesh with some friends one drunken summer night in 2008.
 I couldn't understand why I hadn't seen or heard of the film before.
 I'd wanted to create a magazine for some time, and here was the concept: a film publication that instilled a sense of discovery in the reader.

 The unforgettable sight of "Little Joe" Dallesandro's bare ass as he lay face down in bed gave the magazine its name.
 It's a wink to those who get the reference and a point of discovery for those that don't.
 It also gives the publication a certain personality and defines its diminutive format.

 What was your initial vision with the design, and how has it evolved over the years?